<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 Within the scope of nonprofit data analytics, there are different types of analytics your organization can use to learn different things.
 These different types of data analytics include:

 • Descriptive data analytics.
 Descriptive analytics use both current and historical data to identify trends and patterns.
 This is the simplest type of analytics and answers the question, “what happened?”
-For your organization, this might involve using engagement data like website traffic to understand when supporters visit your site.
+This might involve using engagement data like website traffic to understand when supporters visit your site.

 • Predictive data analytics.
 This type of analysis uses data to predict what might happen in the future.
-Based on the data your organization already has about donors, you can forecast the outcomes of possible scenarios (like a marketing campaign).
+Based on the data your organization already has, you can forecast the outcomes of possible scenarios.
 For example, you could create a strategy that targets your supporters’ behavior patterns by ramping up fundraising efforts during the end of the year when giving peaks.

 • Prescriptive data analytics.
 This type of data analytics is more complex, typically relying on machine learning to choose the absolute best course of action based on your data.
 An algorithm can consider all relevant factors, specific parameters, and risks and benefits of potential solutions, helping you choose the best possible action to optimize your fundraising outcomes.

-These different types of data analysis build on one another, and you can use them to learn different things about your supporter base’s preferences and the next steps your nonprofit can take to expand its operations.
+These different types of data analysis build on one another, and you can use them to learn different things about your supporter base’s preferences and actionable next steps to expand your nonprofit.

 How can nonprofits get the most out of data analytics?

 While analytics are key to an effective fundraising strategy, traditional data and wealth screening have some drawbacks.
-For example, it can be difficult to visualize trends and patterns in large files of data, and traditional wealth screening doesn’t allow you to review your data often enough to catch each important shift in donor behavior.
+For example, it can be difficult to visualize trends and patterns in large files of data.
+Traditional wealth screening processes don’t allow you to review your data often enough to catch each important shift in donor behavior.
 Instead of going the traditional route, go beyond just wealth screening with GivingDNA.

 GivingDNA can help your team save precious time and money by:

 • Screening more frequently.
-Traditional wealth screenings are only done once every three to five years, meaning that your organization could miss crucial fundraising opportunities.
-However, GivingDNA allows you to screen whenever you like and recommends that you screen your data about once a month.
+Traditional wealth screenings are only done once every three to five years, meaning your organization could miss crucial fundraising opportunities.
+However, GivingDNA allows you to screen whenever you like and recommends screening about once a month.

 • Referencing both internal and external data.
 External, appended data, like your donors’ stock holdings, is valuable because it gives you more context into your donors’ lives and their giving capacity.
 By combining this third-party data with internal data about how donors interact with your nonprofit, GivingDNA can help you take full advantage of your data.